-First and foremost, MRP is generally a stand-alone software used only by manufacturers, while ERP systems can be used in all sorts of industries in a variety of ways.
+First and foremost, MRP software is generally a stand-alone system used only by manufacturers, while ERP systems can be used in all sorts of industries in a variety of ways.
 However, there’s a lot more to their difference and similarities.

 Enterprise resource planning (ERP) systems are a software suite made up of general business management tools for accounting, human resources, and inventory control.
 The wide ranging features of ERP make it a popular solution for managing multiple departments within the same company.

 With an ERP software, companies can begin optimizing their business processes by streamlining work and using reporting analytics to inform better decision making.
 This type of solution can be applied to just about any business, even those which are not “enterprise” level.
 There are ERP systems for small businesses which limit the amount of extra applications to suit a smaller workload.